gomezreyj/supervisor-api/README.md

 4. In any machine that has JVM with JDK 1.8
 5. Under the directory supervisors-api it will appear a JAR file with name: supervisors-api-0.0.1-SNAPSHOT.jar
 6. Run the application using: java -jar supervisors-api-0.0.1-SNAPSHOT.jar
+7. Do not forget to view the console output
 ```